toneclone/n8n-nodes-toneclone/README.md

 The node uses a single credential type: **ToneClone API**.

-1. Sign in to [ToneClone](https://toneclone.ai) and generate an API key from *Settings → Developer*.
+1. Sign in to [ToneClone](https://app.toneclone.ai/api-keys) and generate an API key from *Settings → API Keys*.
 2. In n8n, open *Credentials → New → ToneClone API*.
 3. Paste your API key (`tc_…`) and leave the API URL set to `https://api.toneclone.ai` unless you are targeting a private environment.
 4. Click *Test* to verify connectivity.